boshoffwillem/design-patterns/gang-of-four-patterns/StructuralPatterns/README.md

 - May wish to (optionally) expose internals through the facade
 - May allow users to 'escalate' to use more complex APIs if they need to

+## 6. Flyweight

+The flyweight helps us achieve a single goal, and that goal is space optimization.
+By space optimization we mean the amount of memory that our applications take up.

+### 6.1 Motivation for Flyweight

+The goal of the Flyweight is to:
+- Avoid redundancy when storing data
+- E.g., MMORPG
+    - Plenty of users with identical first/last names
+    - No sense in storing same first/last name over and over again
+    - Store a list of names and pointers to them
+- .Net actually tries to do this with string interning, so an identical string is stored only once
+- Another example is that you're writing bold or italic text in the console
+    - Don't want each character to have a formatting character
+    - Operate on ranges (e.g., line number, start/end postitions

+The Flyweight pattern is a space optimization technique that lets us use less memory by storing externally the data associated with similar objects.
+The key here is that it avoids duplication.

+### 6.2 Summary

+- Store common data externally